 Recover, Re-imagine, Revitalise, Rebound

-Early this year, Central Coast Council developed its first draft Economic Development Strategy.
 The plan represents a 20 year vision to guide Council’s decision making around sustainable economic development initiatives that assist in creating jobs and stimulating the Central Coast economy.

 We are now facing the impacts of an unprecedented heath event that has impacted our community, our local businesses and our local economy.
+COVID has challenged local and global economies, but Council is determined to lead to way with a positive plan to deliver jobs for the growing community.

 Council will continue to engage with the local community, collaborate with the business community and advocate to state and local governments, ensuring the best outcomes for the Central Coast.